Lucy Dodd: Ritual and performance

-Dodd’s performative approach to painting is often characterized as 'ritualistic.'
-She considers her paintings “absorbent” of both the visible and the “invisible” conditions of their production, for instance the particular music Dodd plays in her studio; the “smoke, sage, copal, lavender, [and] cedar" she uses to “defume” her work; and the performers she enlists to “activate” an exhibition.
-Her paintings have been described as "unwieldy," having been ritually "splashed, stained, or smoked" by their materials.
-Writes Rashid Johnson: “These unlikely and far-from-archival sources of pigmentation are akin to a shaman’s brew, not only in their earthy origins but also in their activation through ritual. ” Dodd has incorporated performance into her exhibitions, and has collaborated with other musical and performance artists.
-John Tyson describes one such collaborative performance, staged as the finale to her contribution to the Whitney Museum's Open Plan, as "equal parts Maurice Sendack’s Where the Wild Things Are and Shakespeare’s A Midsummer Night’s Dream."
+Dodd describes her performative approach to painting is often as 'ritualistic.'
+She considers her paintings "absorbent" of both the visible and the "invisible" conditions of their production, for instance the particular music Dodd plays in her studio; the "smoke, sage, copal, lavender, [and] cedar" she uses to "defume" her work; and the performers she enlists to "activate" an exhibition.
+Rashid Johnson writes: "These unlikely and far-from-archival sources of pigmentation are akin to a shaman's brew, not only in their earthy origins but also in their activation through ritual."

+Dodd has incorporated performance into her exhibitions, and has collaborated with other musical and performance artists.
+John Tyson describes one such collaborative performance, staged as the finale to her contribution to the Whitney Museum's Open Plan, as "equal parts Maurice Sendack's Where the Wild Things Are and Shakespeare's A Midsummer Night's Dream."